IcodeAlpha/CarbonX_Track3_WMH2025/README.md

 # CarbonX

 A digital platform that helps people in Kenya track their real environmental actions—such as clean cooking, tree planting, waste reduction, and renewable energy use—and automatically verify them using AI, geolocation, and images.
-Each contribution is recorded in a transparent, tamper-proof blockchain log and converted into measurable climate impact.
+Each contribution is recorded in a transparent blockchain log and converted into measurable climate impact.
 Built with React, TypeScript, and Supabase, the platform provides real-time validation, mapping, and digital proof of impact that users can use for rewards, reporting, or sustainability programs.

 ---